Do I need a lawyer / solicitor?

 How much extra should I allow to cover costs involved with the purchase?

 All expenses including legal expenses and taxes usually come to approximately 13% of the purchase price.
 This figure will cover all the expenses involved.
 These include fees charged by the lawyer, notary, courts, deeds registry, taxes and commission.
-There are occasions when it is less but very rarely more.
+There are occasions when it is less, but in only very few occasions it is more than 13%.

 What is required when sending the funds for payment?